This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 So as you might have heard, I have a book coming out in—deep breaths—one week.
 I’m not quite sure how that happened!
 It seems like only yesterday I was squeezing into an apron and haulin’ my 30-week pregnant self and a whole trunkful of handmade candy to our photoshoots…and now those very same photos grace the pages of a book!
-It’s wild.
-Ready to rumble.
-Black is slimming, right?

 To celebrate The Sweet Book of Candy Making, I took my own advice and made some candy.
 Specifically, Spicy Peanut Butter Toffee.
-It’s on page 74 for you rock stars who have pre-ordered and already received your copy!
-Love you, mean it.

 This isn’t your typical toffee made with butter and sugar.
 The fat in the recipe comes from peanut butter, and instead of toffee’s usual hard, crunchy texture it has a light, aerated, crispy texture.
 In the book I describe it as “similar to the filling of a popular peanut butter candy bar,” but we all know that’s just highfalutin please-don’t-sue-me talk.
 Just between you and me and the rest of the internet, the crispy peanut filling reminds me of a Butterfingers bar, with better ingredients and without the scary orange color.